Did dioxins spread after the Ohio train derailment? | Federal News Network

 After a catastrophic 38-train car derailment in East Palestine, Ohio, some officials are raising concerns about a type of toxic substance that tends to stay in the environment.

-Last week, Sherrod Brown and J.D.
+Sherrod Brown and J.D.
 Vance, the U.S. senators from Ohio, sent a letter to the state’s environmental protection agency expressing concern that dioxins may have been released when some of the chemicals in the damaged railcars were deliberately burned for safety reasons.
-They joined residents...
+They joined residents of the...

 READ MORE